drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 For more information about the configuration file, see [Configuration](#configuration).

-The following help text describes the CSDL-to-JSON converter arguments:
+This help text describes the `csdl-to-json.py` arguments:

 ```text
 usage: csdl-to-json.py [-h] --input INPUT --output OUTPUT [--config CONFIG]